Verified by Legal Research

 Recent Updates

-- Pennsylvania lease termination agreement templates updated with 2025 legal requirements
+- Nevada lease extension agreement templates updated with 2025 legal requirements

 - Security deposit and notice period rules verified for accuracy